 I had no clue as to what constituted “a good beginner’s guitar”; I definitely have a much better idea of it now, but then I guess I’m not a beginner anymore.

 Anyway, I was so happy!
 Finally, I could start to learn to play properly.
 I’d only had a few lessons though; at school, my exams were coming up, so my parents had said that I would need to stop my guitar lessons until after my exams were over, and unfortunately, that is where my guitar lessons ended for good.
 I never went back to them, so I had only learned a few things, such as a few new chords, the pentatonic major scale, the pentatonic minor scale, and some basic music notation.

 Over the next five years or so, I didn’t really progress much further, and was basically just playing the same stuff that I had learned with my guitar teacher five years ago, and wasn’t really all that motivated to learn anything new.
 I was good enough to work out how to play some music of the bands I listened to, but not nearly enough to be considered good.
 I couldn’t really use the stuff I’d learned previously in a practical way.

-However, I still loved the guitar, and often play guitar with my friend and next-door neighbor Steve, who is also left handed.
-Steve introduced me to loads of guitar music; mainly blues and blues-rock, so I found a new avenue of inspiration to my playing.
+However, I still loved the guitar, and often play guitar with my friend and next-door neighbor Steve, who is also left handed, and he played a USA Fender Stratocaster.
+Steve introduced me to loads of guitar music; mainly blues and blues-rock, so I found a new avenue of inspiration for my playing.

 This spurred me on to buy some books and teach myself to play better.
 I bought a lesson book and a couple of guitar tab books of bands I liked at the time and managed to improve a little over time.